Der Vampyr at Läckö castle, 2018

 “With travels to Bali and Iran, with readings of the Bible, Pinocchio and Lewis Carrol, in 1977, Vivier composed a sometimes extatic, sometimes drastic diary in the grand choir piece ‘Journal’.
 Four vocal soloists and percussion evokes something of a lithurgical ritual; steeped in asian spirituality but also punctuated by absurd notions from Alice Through the Looking Glass.

-Reine Brynolfssons wonderfully dynamic manual is juxtaposed against the wonderfully pure timbre of Eric Ericssons Chamber Choir, capped off by the four star soloists – clear as a starry night in the extatic final’s invocation to a unattainable cosmic love.”
+Reine Brynolfssons wonderfully dynamic manual is juxtaposed against the wonderfully pure timbre of the Eric Ericsons Chamber Choir, capped off by the four star soloists – clear as a starry night in the ecstatic final’s invocation to a unattainable cosmic love.”

 Erik Wallrup in Svenska Dagbladet writes in “Murdered composer revived with fragility”

 “Brilliant – especially as the more significant approaches toward the new music seldom occur outside the walled-off gardens of the festivals.”

 Madama Butterfly, Skånska Operan, 2017

 Kjell A Johansson in Kristianstadsbladet writes in “Puccini a Success at Bäckaskog”:

 Staffan Liljas in the role of the American Consul of Nagasaki acts as a comunications link between the couple.
 The soloists diction is good overall, but Staffan Liljas does not allow you to miss a single consonant.

 Of all the Skånska Operan productions I have seen, and there are many, I think this “Madama Butterfly” is the one that has made the deepest impression on me.

 Lars-Erik Larsson in Skånska Dagbladet writes in “A Butterfly with many qualities”: